seyiadisa/hng14-backend-stage-one/SOLUTION.md

 The upload runs inside the API request instead of using a background worker.
 That keeps the implementation practical for the stage constraints and avoids new infrastructure.
-The trade-off is that very large uploads occupy one request for longer, but chunked validation and bulk inserts keep memory usage bounded and reduce database round trips.
+The trade-off is that very large uploads occupy one request for longer, but chunked validation and `COPY` keep memory usage bounded and avoid expensive per-row database work.
+A small in-process semaphore limits CSV uploads to `2` concurrent imports so large files do not exhaust the database pool.